 The 10 Best Ice Cream Makers

 This wiki has been updated 39 times since it was first published in March of 2015.
 Whether your favorite flavor is vanilla, chocolate, strawberry, or Neapolitan, these ice cream makers can have you mixing up frozen treats at home in no time.
 These handy machines can produce anything from decadent gelato to vegan sorbet to low-fat frozen yogurt, and allow you to ensure your family doesn't have to put up with any of the artificial ingredients often found in store-bought varieties.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes